 Gisela Peiper Konopka

-Born February 11, 1910 in Berlin, Germany to Mendel Peiper and Bronia (née Butterman) who had left Poland to escape anti-Jewish pogroms, and who owned a little grocery store, Gisela Peiper had two sisters, Hanna (1907–c.
+Born February 11, 1910, in Berlin, Germany, to Mendel Peiper and Bronia (née Butterman), Gisela Peiper had two sisters, Hanna (1907–c.
 1995) and Ruth (1916–1940).
-They lived in two rooms attached to the store, and after her father died in 1935 her mother, who spoke German, Polish and Russian fluently and was a dedicated reader, although she had not been allowed to go to school as a child in Poland, ran the store.
+Mendel and Bronia had left Poland to escape anti-Jewish pogroms, and they owned a little grocery store in Berlin.
+The family lived in two rooms attached to the store, and after her father died in 1935 her mother, who spoke German, Polish, and Russian fluently and was a dedicated reader, although she had not been allowed to go to school as a child in Poland, ran the store.
 Ruth was killed during a wartime bombing.
 Hanna emigrated to Palestine in 1935 and her mother followed in 1937.

 In 1941 Konopka received an immigration visa from the U.S. consul in Marseille and sailed to the United States.
 Within two months Paul also received a visa, and they were married three days after his arrival in New York.
-Konopka worked briefly as a house-maid until, with the help of refugee committees, the couple were resettled in Pittsburgh.
-She received a scholarship from the School of Social Work at the University of Pittsburgh, while Paul worked in a factory until the United States entered the war in December, 1941, when he joined the U.S. Army.
+Konopka worked briefly as a housemaid until the couple was resettled in Pittsburgh with the help of a refugee committee.
+She received a scholarship from the School of Social Work at the University of Pittsburgh, while Paul worked in a factory until the United States entered the war in December 1941, when he joined the U.S. Army.

-Konopka found a job as a psychiatric group worker at the Pittsburgh Child Guidance Clinic and earned a Master’s Degree in Social Service Administration.
-After Paul returned from service in the U.S. Army, she received a job offer from the University of Minnesota where, in addition to teaching at the university, she earned her Ph.D. degree in Social Welfare from Columbia University in 1957, was coordinator of community programs for the Minnesota Center for Urban and Regional Affairs from 1968 to 1970, and served as Director of the Center for Youth Development and Research from 1970 until she retired in 1978.
-She continued as adjunct professor in the University of Minnesota Medical School’s Adolescent Health Program.
+Konopka found a job as a psychiatric group worker at the Pittsburgh Child Guidance Clinic and earned a Masters Degree in Social Service Administration.
+After Paul finished his service in the U.S. Army, Konopka earned her Ph.D. in Social Welfare from Columbia University in 1957.
+She received a job offer from the University of Minnesota, where, in addition to teaching, she became coordinator of community programs for the Minnesota Center for Urban and Regional Affairs from 1968 to 1970.
+She also served as Director of the Center for Youth Development and Research from 1970 until she retired in 1978.
+Konopka continued as adjunct professor at the University of Minnesota Medical School’s Adolescent Health Program.

 Called “the mother of social group work,” Konopka brought to a defeated Germany her philosophy of “justice with a heart,” a concept that values the human being and stresses human dignity, interdependence and mutuality.

-Although she was offered many teaching jobs, she chose to stay in Minnesota, where her husband worked as an engineer at General Mills.
-However, her travels have included Fulbright and guest lectureships in Germany, Holland, Turkey, Greece, Israel, Iran, Hong Kong, Korea, India, the Phillipines, Puerto Rico, Jamaica, Brazil and Australia, as well as taking her all over Canada and the United States.
-She also served as a consultant for many corrections programs, including setting up work training programs for female prisoners for a U.S. Department of Labor and Bureau of Prisons joint project.
-She served on or chaired more than one hundred committees all over the world, and her list of more than forty-two awards includes being the recipient in 1975 of the “Highest Meritorious Medal” from the Federal Republic of Germany “in recognition of her work on the rebuilding of German social services after World War II” and receiving the Urban League’s Cecil Newman Humanitarian Award for “outstanding service to the community in the area of human rights and poverty.”
+Although she was offered many teaching jobs, Konopka chose to stay in Minnesota, where her husband worked as an engineer at General Mills.
+However, her travels have included Fulbright and guest lectureships in Germany, Holland, Turkey, Greece, Israel, Iran, Hong Kong, Korea, India, the Phillipines, Puerto Rico, Jamaica, Brazil, and Australia, as well as all over Canada and the United States.
+She also served as a consultant for many corrections programs, which included setting up work training programs for female prisoners for a U.S. Department of Labor and Bureau of Prisons joint project.
+She served on or chaired more than 100 committees all over the world, and her list of more than 42 awards includes being the recipient in 1975 of the “Highest Meritorious Medal” from the Federal Republic of Germany “in recognition of her work on the rebuilding of German social services after World War II.”
+She also received the Urban League’s Cecil Newman Humanitarian Award for “outstanding service to the community in the area of human rights and poverty.”
 In 1990 Minnesota’s governor proclaimed May 24 “Gisela Konopka Day.”
-She is in the Hall of Fame at Columbia University School of Social Work, and is inscribed as a founding member in the Hall of Pioneers at the National Association of Social Work building in Washington, D.C.
+She is in the Hall of Fame at Columbia University School of Social Work and is inscribed as a founding member in the Hall of Pioneers at the National Association of Social Work building in Washington, D.C.
 She was president of the American Association of Orthopsychiatry from 1963 to 1964.
 Her biography is included in every “Who’s Who” publication, as well as in the Dictionary of International Biography.

-A prolific writer, Konopka published more than three hundred scholarly articles and eleven books, including her autobiography, Courage and Love.
-Her scholarly works include Therapeutic Group Work with Children, also published in German and Japanese, Group Work in the Institution, also in Italian, Danish, Turkish, Japanese and German, Social Group Work: A Helping Process, also in Dutch, German, Japanese, Portuguese, Spanish, Norwegian and Persian, and The Adolescent Girl in Conflict, also in Japanese.
+A prolific writer, Konopka published more than 300 scholarly articles and eleven books, including her autobiography, Courage and Love.
+Her scholarly works include Therapeutic Group Work with Children, also published in German and Japanese, Group Work in the Institution, also in Italian, Danish, Turkish, Japanese and German, Social Group Work: A Helping Process, also in Dutch, German, Japanese, Portuguese, Spanish, Norwegian, and Persian, and The Adolescent Girl in Conflict, also in Japanese.